Bastrop County Complex Fire: Closures and evacuations

 The first evacuations of homes began within 20 minutes of the first fire being reported on September 4.
-The evacuation of Bastrop State Park was ordered at 3:16 p.m.
-CDT on September 4, while evacuation of neighborhoods south of Texas State Highway 71 began at around 3:30 p.m.
-CDT that day, less than an hour before the fire crossed the highway.
-Buescher State Park was also closed on September 4 but reopened on September 20 without the fire entering the extent of the park.
+The evacuation of Bastrop State Park was ordered at 3:16 pm on September 4, while evacuation of neighborhoods south of Texas State Highway 71 began around 3:30 pm that day, less than an hour before the fire crossed the highway.
+Buescher State Park was also closed on September 4, but reopened on September 20 without the fire entering the extent of the park.
 Twenty subdivisions were subject to evacuations during the spread of the fire, including mandatory evacuation orders, accounting for some 5,000 people.
 Some residents were allowed to examine the hardest-hit neighborhoods for the first time on September 8.
-A staggered reentry of residents to additional evacuated subdivisions began on September 12 and continued through September 15 as the wildfire subsided.
+A staggered re-entry of residents to additional evacuated subdivisions began on September 12 and continued through September 15 as the wildfire subsided.
 Bastrop Middle School and the First Baptist Church in Smithville, Texas, were designated as shelters for wildfire evacuees.
 Volunteers rescued 160 animals from the Bastrop Animal Shelter, evacuating them to Austin.
 Bastrop Independent School District and Smithville Independent School District closed their schools on September 6 and resumed classes on September 12; the school closures also resulted in cancellations of football and volleyball events for area schools.
 Bluebonnet Electric Cooperative relocated around 50 of its workers from its Bastrop headquarters to Giddings, Texas, on the night of September 4 to continue monitoring the electric grid.
 Texas State Highway 71 was closed during the fire and reopened at 8:00 a.m.
 CDT on September 10.
 Texas State Highway 21 was also closed but reopened on September 12.
 The breach of the firebreak on October 4 prompted additional road closures and the evacuations of 25–30 homes.